Preparing For Your Cake Smash Session

 Your baby is going to be ONE!
 That is a HUGE milestone!
 Many clients will book newborn, 3, 6, and 9 month milestone sessions, and that 12 month session is the last big milestone until the age of two!
 Why not celebrate and let them smash cake?
-Its fun, its exciting, they love it, and the images are just adorable.
+Its fun, its exciting, they love it, and the images are adorable.
 You won't regret it!
-You can also do things like spaghetti, or donuts, anything that gets messy!
+You can also do things like spaghetti, donuts or paint.
+Anything that's messy works well.

 Where do you get the cake?